aaraut/backend-app/README.md

 Powered by the latest technology, this tool adapts seamlessly to diverse development needs.
 It offers flexible response management by archiving responses when services are operational, generating AI-driven stubs when data is missing, or allowing manual input through a dedicated UI.
 This enhances efficiency, accelerates development, and ensures reliable response handling for varied testing scenarios.

+Powered by cutting-edge technology, this config-driven tool adapts to diverse needs with flexible response management.
+It archives responses, generates AI-driven stubs, and supports manual input, enhancing efficiency and ensuring reliable API simulation across scenarios.

 The "API Resilience Tool" is an adaptive, technology-agnostic solution designed for seamless integration across various development and testing environments, ensuring reliable and efficient API simulation.

+expanding support to SOAP and GraphQL, incorporating user feedback for enhanced features, and making the tool more configurable to improve security and isolation.
 # Spring Boot Backend with PostgreSQL Using Docker

 This guide provides steps to configure a Spring Boot backend application to use a PostgreSQL database running in a Docker container instead of the default H2 database.